 Scientific and Clinical Advisors

-Dr. Mansour is a physician-scientist involved in the investigation of invasive fungal diseases and host immune responses.
-He is an assistant professor of medicine at Harvard Medical School and an attending physician on the transplant and immunocompromised host service in the division of infectious diseases at the Massachusetts General Hospital.
+Michael Mansour, MD, PhD is a physician-scientist involved in the investigation of invasive fungal diseases and host immune responses.
+He is currently an Assistant Professor of Medicine at Harvard Medical School, and an attending physician on the Transplant and Immunocompromised Host Service in the Division of Infectious Diseases at the Massachusetts General Hospital.

 Dr. Mansour obtained his MD and PhD degrees from Boston University School of Medicine.
 His PhD focused on host response to the human pathogen, Cryptococcus neoformans.
-He completed his internal medicine residency at the Massachusetts General Hospital, where he also served as chief medical resident, after which he completed the Harvard combined infectious diseases fellowship.
+He completed his Internal Medicine Residency at the Massachusetts General Hospital, where he also served as served as Chief Medical Resident after which he completed the Harvard combined Infectious Diseases fellowship.